CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-vancouver/exercise_5-build/30-create_data_model.md

 Once you've finished reviewing the data, close the window to return to App Engine Studio

 17. Next, let's focus on the data we want to be shown on the screens when viewing these investigation records.
-In **App Engine Studio**, click on the table and click on **Forms** at the top of the screen to open **Form Builder**
+In **App Engine Studio**, click on the table and click on **Forms** at the top of the screen to open **Form Builder** again dismissing any helper windows
 ![](../images/2023-09-27-14-30-29.png)